-For three decades Kathryn C. Shafer Ph.D., LCSW, CAP, E-IAYT is known for her work as a psychotherapist and yoga therapist at her private practice at Limitless Potentials in Jupiter, Florida.
+For three decades Kathryn C. Shafer Ph.D., LCSW, CAP, E-IAYT has been known for her work as a psychotherapist and yoga therapist at her private practice at Limitless Potentials in Jupiter, Florida.
 She earned her undergraduate and graduate degrees in Social Work at New York University in New York City, and her doctorate in Social Work from Barry University in Miami, Florida.
 As a licensed clinician and certified addiction professional, she is a practitioner of mental imagery, is certified in Eye Movement Desensitization and Reprocessing (EMDR), is an EMDRIA Approved consultant, trained in Brainspotting (Level 2), Dialectal Behavioral Therapy (DBT), is a registered yoga therapist (E-IAYT), and a Gottman Trained relationship therapist (Certification Track).

 Educator/ Trainer/ Supervisor

 In her therapy sessions she intersects tools from psychology, neuroscience, somatic, and cognitive behavioral therapies for the emotional and physical health of all age groups.
 As an educator, author, and consultant, Dr. Shafer has given presentations as a key note, conducts lifestyle workshops at over 40 conferences internationally, and has been a guest on numerous radio and television programs to discuss topics pertaining to chronic health issues such as asthma, trauma, Cancer, mood disorders (bipolar, anxiety, depression), trauma, PTSD, domestic and workplace violence and harassment, and the addictions.
 Sharing how she teaches clients and applies self-regulation tools in her own life, Dr. Kathy offers life management skill training for whole body health.
 At her office she offers individual, group, couples, family, EMDR, and yoga therapy.